Sometimes you just want a warm and comforting soup, right? Especially in the cold and gloomy, long winter months.

 Pulses

-We have added kidney and cannellini beans to this minestrone soup, as the dark and white beans are a great contrast and have different nutritional benefits.
+We have added kidney and cannellini beans to this minestrone soup because the dark and white beans are a great contrast and have different nutritional benefits.
 For instance, the dark red, kidney bean’s skin is a great source of antioxidants.

-Another great bean you can use in this soup is the butter bean.
-Butter beans make amazing stews and add texture, protein and creaminess.
+Another perfect bean you can use in this soup is the butter bean.
+Butter beans make amazing stews and add texture, protein, and creaminess.

 Tomatoes